Loordubmary/tic-tac-toe/README.md

 # Algorithm

-Before implement the algorithm, we know about how to play the game and what are the roles are there.
+Before implementing the algorithm, we know about how to play the game and what are the roles are there.

 ## Outline of the game